A posteriori error estimation and adaptivity in stochastic Galerkin FEM for parametric elliptic PDEs: beyond the affine case: Numerical experiments: error estimation

 Here, we assume that $y_m$ are the images of \emph{independent and identically distributed} random variables \fx{that follow} the same truncated Gaussian probability density function

 where $\erf(\cdot)$ is the error function and $\sigma_0$ is a parameter of the truncated Gaussian distribution measuring the standard deviation.

-Note that for $T = \exp(a)$ and $a$ given by~\eqref{kl}, the gPC expansion~(\ref{coeexpansion}) has infinite number of non-zero terms; the formulae for calculating the expansion coefficients $t_{\bm{\gamma}}$ and their derivatives in this case are given in Appendix~\ref{appA}.
+Note that for $T = \exp(a)$ and $a$ given by~\eqref{kl}, the gPC expansion~(\ref{coeexpansion}) has infinite number of non-zero terms; the formulae for calculating the expansion coefficients $t_{\bm{\gamma}}$ in this case are given in Appendix~\ref{appA}.
 The following two examples of decompositions of $a(\bm{x}, \bm{y})$ are considered in our~experiments.

 \begin{example} Let $D = (-1, 1)^2$.
 We assume that $a(\bm{x}, \bm{y})$ is represented by a truncated Karhunen--Lo\`{e}ve expansion of a second-order random field with the mean $\mathbb{E}[a] = 1$ and the covariance function given by